What Is Resource Allocation in Project Management?

 2. Estimate What Project Resources Will Be Needed

-Once you have defined your project scope, you can move to the resource planning phase which is when you’ll have to estimate what resources will be needed including people, equipment, materials and anything else you’re going to need to complete your project tasks.
+Once you’ve defined your project scope, you can move to the resource planning phase which is when you’ll have to estimate what resources will be needed including people, equipment, materials and anything else you’re going to need to complete your project tasks.
 Your organization will have some of these resources already, while others will need to be purchased or rented.

 Before you can allocate resources, you have to have them.
-So, make a list using the criteria above and then make sure it fits within the project budget.
+So, make a list using the criteria above and make sure it fits within the project budget.

 3. Assess Your Current Resource Utilization & Resource Availability